roots/sage/README.md

 ### Using BrowserSync

-To use BrowserSync during `npm run start` you need to update `devUrl` at the bottom of `assets/config.json` to reflect your local development hostname.
+To use BrowserSync during `npm start` you need to update `devUrl` at the bottom of `assets/config.json` to reflect your local development hostname.

 If your local development URL is `https://project-name.dev`, update the file to read:
 ```json